glebm/DOMBrew/README.markdown

 == DOMBrew

-DOMBrew is a DOM builder written entirely in <a href="http://jashkenas.github.com/coffee-script/">CoffeeScript</a>.
-The easiest way to install it is to grab dombrew.js from the repository.
+DOMBrew is a DOM builder written entirely in {CoffeeScript}[http://jashkenas.github.com/coffee-script/] The easiest way to install it is to grab dombrew.js from the repository.

     # DOMBrew builds DOM from a css like selector and a hash of attributes.